zf-fr/zfr-rest/README.md

 ## ZfrRest vs Apigility

-[Apigility](http://www.apigility.org) is a Zend Framework 2 module that also aims to simplify the creation of REST APIs.
+[Apigility](http://www.apigility.org) is a Zend Framework 2 API builder that also aims to simplify the creation of REST APIs.

 ZfrRest and Apigility philosophies are completely different.
 ZfrRest is Doctrine only, and focuses only on a very small subset on your REST API: it provides routing, validation and hydration.